Turbo Charging Your ATV

 Turbocharging increases pressure and temperature which can make a range of parts in your engine wear out more quickly, including valves and pistons.
 Your turbocharged ATV engine can also throw some unexpected oil leaks as the seals give way to the increased pressure.

 Choosing a turbocharged ATV might mean your machine sounds great and has some amazing extra speed to give you a boost when you need it, but it can also mean that it ends up in the shop more often than you would like.
-Most ATV riders like to do their own engine work where possible, but fitting a turbo can over-complicate matters meaning you need to pay a professional more often.
+Most ATV riders like to do their engine work where possible, but fitting a turbo can over-complicate matters meaning you need to pay a professional more often.

 Turbocharging your UTV